- 3 updates

 The Queen will sign the new Commonwealth Charter in an event on Monday after it received the support of every Commonwealth nation.

-Mail on Sunday, the charter which backs equal rights for women and gay people says:
+According to the Mail on Sunday, the charter which backs equal rights for women and gay people says:

 The Government is introducing new legislation ending discrimination against women in the line of succession to the British throne.

 The measure will mean that the Duke and Duchess of Cambridge's first baby can succeed to the throne, regardless of whether the child is a girl or a boy.

 The Queen is set to sign a new charter backing equal rights for women and gay people in her capacity as head of the Commonwealth, a Buckingham Palace spokesman has confirmed.